Education and Prevention

 Anything that increases your chance of getting cancer is a risk factor.
 Anything that decreases your chance of developing cancer is cancer prevention.
 If you want to self-assess your risk factors, take the free, online Breast Cancer Risk Assessment.
 To learn more about your genetic risk, call the University of South Carolina Department of Genetic Counseling at (1-800 or 803) 545-5700, extension 5.

-Palmetto Health Foundation Walk for Life/Race for Life More than 11,000 walkers and runners helped raise nearly $780,000, including in-kind donations, for Palmetto Health Breast Center at the October 18, 2014 Walk for Life/Race for Life!
+Palmetto Health Foundation Walk for Life/Race for Life More than 11,000 walkers and runners helped raise more than $800,000, including in-kind donations, for Palmetto Health Breast Center at the October 18, 2014 Walk for Life/Race for Life!
 Thank you to all of the participants, donors, sponsors, volunteers and other supporters for making the 2014 Walk for Life/Race for Life a huge success!